 Nice Dinners On The Downtown Mall

-You guys have heard me rav about Zocalo for years because the chef makes two of my favorite entrees in town – the black bean and corn stuffed chile relleno with smoked tomato grits and a buttermilk sauce (!!) and the salmon with goat cheese couscous.
-And the scallops with a vanilla-carrot sauce!Try the margarita flight (including a jalapeño one!).
-Lots of patio seating and good for a group.
+Zocalo has been near the top of my favorites for years because the chef makes two of my favorite entrees in town – the black bean and roasted corn stuffed chile relleno with smoked tomato grits and a buttermilk sauce (!!) and the salmon with goat cheese couscous.
+As a bonus: the scallops with a vanilla-carrot sauce are amazing too!

 Nice Dinners Near Downtown